 In 2020 the Pittsburgh Zoo and PPG Aquarium opened a drive-thru light display to help showcase exhibits at the zoo and (of course) fundraise.
 This mile-long drive through the zoo does not see any animals, but instead displays (mostly) static animal light displays along the route.
 This is coupled with a podcast to learn about what you can see when visiting the zoo during the day and is a good option for those with young kids who love animals.

 The downside of the zoo light display is its cost.
-In 2020, the fee to enter was $60 and was twice as much as the next most expensive light show on this list (Shadrack's, above).
+In 2021, the fee to enter was $40 for members and $50 for non-members and was a significant jump over others mentioned on this list.
 But beyond supporting the zoo with this fee you also get a timed entry ticket which made accessing the lights a breeze (we were checked in and on property in under 10 minutes).
 Still, it is quite expensive for what you get.

 The Pittsburgh Zoo and PPG Aquarium is located at 7370 Baker St in Pittsburgh.
 Tickets should be purchased online and advanced for set timeslots.
 Due to their limited volume, expect these to sell out far in advance for prime hours.

 The one-mile drive-thru Clinton Christmas Light-Up display has been an annual tradition for western PA since 1993.
 This one features an array of holiday lights (both static and moving), painted wooden characters, inflatable decorations, and decorated Christmas trees from local sponsors and as memorials to loved ones.
 While this one is not terribly advanced as far as displays are concerned, it makes up for it in volume as well as ample lights adorning the trees of the park providing a neat depth-of-field you do not necessarily get in other shows nearby.